gorgen2020/DVGNN/Readme.md

 * time

 ## Run the demo:
-./prediction/Transportation or FMRI\main.py
+./prediction-code/Transportation or FMRI\main.py

-If you have any questions, please feel free to email me!
+If you have any questions, please feel free to email me, gorgen@163.com!